 In addition, AT attorneys will present on various international and local topics of interest.
 Hear from our experienced team including Associate Brittney Herron for an Illinois employment law update; Partner Julie O’Keefe for an OSHA update; Associate Ida Shafaie for a federal update; Partners Jonathan Bruck and Jeffrey Schultz on international perspectives related to restrictive covenants; and Partner Vance Knapp, who will provide a Colorado employment law update.

-This program has been accredited for 1.8 Colorado, 1.5 Delaware, 1.5 Kansas, 1.8 Missouri, 1.5 Nevada and 1.5 Pennsylvania CLE Credits.
+This program has been accredited for 1.8 Colorado, 1.5 Delaware, 1.5 Kansas, 1.8 Missouri, 0.9 Missouri Ethics and Elimination of Bias, 1.5 Nevada, 1.5 Pennsylvania and 1.5 Utah CLE Credits.
 This program has also been accredited for 1.5 HRCI and 1.5 SHRM credits.
-Illinois, New Jersey and Utah CLE credits are pending.
+Illinois and New Jersey CLE credits are pending.